 BEFORE INSTALLING AN ACCESSORY BARREL ON YOUR SHOTGUN, READ THE FOLLOWING GUIDELINES TO ENSURE THE BARREL/SHOTGUN COMBINATION IS SAFE.
 PLACE THE "SAFETY" IN THE ON SAFE POSITION.
 OPEN THE ACTION AND MAKE CERTAIN YOUR SHOTGUN IS COMPLETELY UNLOADED.
 KEEP THE MUZZLE POINTED IN A SAFE DIRECTION.
-FAILURE TO FOLLOW THESE WARNINGS COULD RESULT IN SERIOUS INJURY OR DEATH
+FAILURE TO FOLLOW THESE WARNINGS COULD RESULT IN SERIOUS INJURY OR DEATH.

 The versatility of your new shotgun can be extended with an extra barrel.
-Maxus shotgun barrels are interchangeable within a given gauge and chamber length.
+Maxus II shotgun barrels are interchangeable within a given gauge and chamber length.
 No special fitting is required.
 However, some important restrictions must be observed:

-- Never use a barrel with a 31⁄2" chamber on a shotgun designed for barrels with a 3" chamber. - Never use a barrel with a 3" chamber on a shotgun designed for barrels with a 31⁄2" chamber. - Never use any other barrel from any other manufacturer on your shotgun.
-Some other brands may seem similar, but the barrels are not interchangeable. - · Never use a barrel from any other Browning shotgun.
+- Never use a barrel with a 31/2" chamber on a shotgun designed for barrels with a 3" chamber. - Never use a barrel with a 3" chamber on a shotgun designed for barrels with a 31⁄2" chamber. - Never use any other barrel from any other manufacturer on your shotgun.
+Some other brands may seem similar, but the barrels are not interchangeable. - Use only barrels designed for Browning Maxus II shotguns.
+Barrels for the Browning Maxus are not compatible.

-CLEANING AND MAINTENANCE SUGGESTIONS NOTICE
+CLEANING AND MAINTENANCE SUGGESTIONS